lindgr3n/heroes-of-vue/docs/tutorial/README.md

 > Hold your horses!
 Now i see that strange `v-` thing again on my element! `v-for`, `v-model` and `v-bind` What is it?
 Also i found a typo in `:key="index"`.
 There should not be a `:` there!

 Don't worry all is good.
 Thats how it looks!
-As pointed out in [TODO:directives](#directives) this is a main point in Vue language.
+As pointed out in [directives](#vue-directives) this is a main point in Vue language.

 #### v-for